robrichards/xmlseclibs/README.md

 The author of xmlseclibs is Rob Richards.

 # Branches
-Both the master and the 1.4 branches are actively maintained.
-The 1.3 branch is only updated for security related issues.
+Master is currently the only actively maintained branch.
+* master: Removes mcrypt usage requiring 5.4+ (5.6.24+ recommended for security reasons)
-* master: Contains namespace support requiring 5.3+.
+* 2.0: Contains namespace support requiring 5.3+
-* 1.4: Contains auto-loader support while also maintaining backwards compatiblity with the 1.3 version using the xmlseclibs.php file.
+* 1.4: Contains auto-loader support while also maintaining backwards compatiblity with the older 1.3 version using the xmlseclibs.php file.
 Supports PHP 5.2+

 # Requirements